Polly (Nirvana song): Lyrics

 Cobain wrote "Polly" about an incident in Tacoma, Washington involving the abduction and rape of a 14-year-old girl in August 1987.
 Gerald Arthur Friend kidnapped the girl while she was leaving a rock concert and then suspended her upside down from a pulley in his mobile home and raped and tortured her with a blowtorch.
 She managed to escape by jumping from his truck at a gas station, attracting attention from surrounding people.
-Arthur was later arrested and convicted for his crimes.
+Friend was later arrested and convicted for his crimes.
 Cobain's addition to the story was to have the victim fool the kidnapper into thinking she was enjoying what he was doing to her, causing him to let his guard down long enough for her to escape.

-In his Nirvana biography Come As You Are, journalist Michael Azerrad noted that rape seemed to be a consistent theme in Cobain's songs and interviews, as if Cobain was "apologizing for his entire gender."
+In his Nirvana biography Come as You Are, journalist Michael Azerrad noted that rape seemed to be a consistent theme in Cobain's songs and interviews, as if Cobain was "apologizing for his entire gender."
 However, Cobain explained, "I don't feel bad about being a man at all.
 There are all kinds of men that are on the side of the woman and support them and help influence other men.
 In fact, a man using himself as an example toward other men can probably make more impact than a woman can".
 In the liner notes to the band's 1992 compilation album Incesticide, Cobain wrote that "last year, a girl was raped by two wastes of sperm and eggs while they sang the lyrics to our song 'Polly'.
 I have a hard time carrying on knowing there are plankton like that in our audience".

 In 2021, Cobain's widow, Courtney Love, discussed the song in a Los Angeles Times interview, saying "you can’t write that song today, from the point of view of the perpetrator.
 Kurt would definitely not be allowed to sing 'Polly' today, and I think that’s pretty sad".